Jessica Ennis-Hill: 2011: Second world title

-At the 2011 World Athletics Championships in Daegu, South Korea, Ennis originally finished second to Tatyana Chernova, who was disqualified for failing retrospective doping testing, with a score of 6,751 points, 129 points behind Chernova and 72 points below her own personal best of 6,823 points.
-Ennis beat Chernova in five of the seven events, Chernova scored 251 more points in the javelin (52.95 metres, compared with Ennis's best throw of 39.95 metres).
+At the 2011 World Athletics Championships in Daegu, South Korea, Ennis originally finished second to Tatyana Chernova, with a score of 6,751 points, 129 points behind Chernova and 72 points below her own personal best of 6,823 points.
+Ennis beat Chernova in five of the seven events, but Chernova scored 251 more points in the javelin (52.95 metres, compared with Ennis's best throw of 39.95 metres).
 Ennis registered personal bests of 14.67 metres in the shot put and 2 minutes 7.81 seconds in the 800 metres, whilst also equalling her best of 6.51 metres in the long jump.
-In 2016, this was upgraded to a Gold Medal by the Court of Arbitration for Sport after Chernova was stripped of her title.
+It was Ennis's first defeat in multi-event competition in over two years, but Chernova was later disqualified for failing retrospective drug testing.
+In 2016, Ennis was upgraded to the Gold Medal by the Court of Arbitration for Sport after Chernova was stripped of her title.

 Ennis was appointed Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to athletics.

 In June 2011 Ennis was inducted into the Sheffield Legends 'Walk of Fame', alongside other well-known people born in or connected with Sheffield, who are honoured by plaques set in the pavement outside the Town Hall.
 The following month a lifesize model of Ennis was shown at Madame Tussaud's in London.
 In October Ennis was voted "British Athlete of the Year" for the third consecutive year by the British Athletic Writers' Association.